 Minimum requirements for directors Student enrollment 2,499 or less Student enrollment 2,500- 9,999 Student enrollment 10,000 or more Minimum Education Standards (required) (new directors only).
-Bachelor's degree, or equivalent educational experience, with academic major or concentration in food and nutrition, food service management, dietetics, family and consumer sciences, nutrition education, culinary arts, business, or a related field; OR Bachelor's degree, or equivalent educational experience, with any academic major or area of concentration, and either a State-recognized certificate for school nutrition directors or at least 1 year of relevant food service experience: Bachelor's degree, or equivalent educational experience, with academic major or concentration in food and nutrition, food service management, dietetics, family and consumer sciences, nutrition education, culinary arts, business, or a related field; OR Bachelor's degree, or equivalent educational experience, with any academic major or area of concentration, and a State-recognized certificate for school nutrition directors; Bachelor's degree, or equivalent educational experience, with academic major or concentration in food and nutrition, food service management, dietetics, family and consumer sciences, nutrition education, culinary arts, business, or a related field; OR Bachelor's degree, or equivalent educational experience, with any academic major or area of concentration, and a State-recognized certificate for school nutrition directors; ente; OR Associate's degree, or equivalent educational experience, with academic major or concentration in food and nutrition, food service management, dietetics, family and consumer sciences, nutrition education, culinary arts, business, or a related field, and at least 1 year of relevant food service experience; OR High school diploma (or GED) and 3 years of relevant food service experience.
-OR Bachelor's degree in any academic major and at least 2 years of relevant school nutrition program experience; OR Associate's degree, or equivalent educational experience, with academic major or concentration in food and nutrition, food service management, dietetics, family and consumer sciences, nutrition education, culinary arts, business, or a related field, and at least 2 years of relevant school nutrition program ex- OR Bachelor's degree in any major and at least 5 years of experience in management of school nutrition programs.
+Bachelor's degree, or equivalent educational experience, with academic major or concentration in food and nutrition, food service management, dietetics, family and consumer sciences, nutrition education, culinary arts, business, or a related field; OR Bachelor's degree, or equivalent educational experience, with any academic major or area of concentration, and either a State-recognized certificate for school nutrition directors or at least 1 year of relevant food service experience; Bachelor's degree, or equivalent educational experience, with academic major or concentration in food and nutrition, food service management, dietetics, family and consumer sciences, nutrition education, culinary arts, business, or a related field; OR Bachelor's degree, or equivalent educational experience, with any academic major or area of concentration, and a State-recognized certificate for school nutrition directors; Bachelor's degree, or equivalent educational experience, with academic major or concentration in food and nutrition, food service management, dietetics, family and consumer sciences, nutrition education, culinary arts, business, or a related field; OR Bachelor's degree, or equivalent educational experience, with any academic major or area of concentration, and a State-recognized certificate for school nutrition directors; OR Associate's degree, or equivalent educational experience, with academic major or concentration in food and nutrition, food service management, dietetics, family and consumer sciences, nutrition education, culinary arts, business, or a related field, and at least 1 year of relevant food service experience; OR High school diploma (or GED) and 3 years of relevant food service experience.
+OR Bachelor's degree in any academic major and at least 2 years of relevant school nutrition program experience; OR Associate's degree, or equivalent educational experience, with academic major or concentration in food and nutrition, food service management, dietetics, family and consumer sciences, nutrition education, culinary arts, business, or a related field, and at least 2 years of relevant school nutrition program experience OR Bachelor's degree in any major and at least 5 years of experience in management of school nutrition programs.
 Minimum Education Standards (preferred) (new directors only).
-Directors hired without an asso- ciate's degree are strongly encouraged to work toward attaining an associate's de- gree upon hiring perience Directors hired without a bachelor's degree are strongly encouraged to work toward attaining a bachelor's degree upon hiring Master's degree, or willingness to work toward a master's degree, preferred.
-At least 1 year of management experience, preferably in school nutrition, is strongly recommended.
-At least 3 credit hours at the university level in food service management plus at leas 3 credit hours in nutritional sciences at time of hiring is strongly preferred.
+Directors hired without an asso- ciate's degree are strongly encouraged to work toward attaining an associate's de- gree upon hiring Directors hired without a bach- elor's degree are strongly en- couraged to work toward at- taining a bachelor's degree upon hiring Master's degree, or willingness to work toward a master's degree, preferred.

+Minimum requirements for directors Student enrollment 2,499 or less Student enrollment 2,500- 9,999 Student enrollment 10,000 or more At least 1 year of management experience, preferably in school nutrition, is strongly recommended.
+At least 3 credit hours at the university level in food service management plus at least 3 credit hours in nutritional sciences at time of hiring is strongly preferred.
 Minimum Prior Training Standards (required) (new directors only).
-At least 8 hours of food safety training is required either not more than 5 years prior to their starting date or completed within 30 calendar days of employee's starting date eight hours of annual training.
-Beginning July 1, 2016, twelve hours of annual training are required.
-The annual training must include, but is not limited to, administrative practices (including training in application, certification, verification, meal counting, and meal claiming procedures), as applicable, and any other specific topics identified by FNS, as needed, to address Program integrity or other critical issues.
-Continuing education/training required under this paragraph is in addition to the food safety training required in the first year of employment under paragraph (b)(1)(v) of this section.
+At least 8 hours of food safety training is required either not more than 5 years prior to their starting date or completed within 30 calendar days of employee's starting date